Frequently Asked Questions

 There are two options to study the UCWE:

-- Online over eight weeks (recommended 20 - 25 hours engagement per week)
+- Online over eight weeks (recommended 20 - 25 hours engagement per week) see course dates below

 This course will be offered online over eight weeks and five weeks face-to-face, depending on demand.
 Face-to-face sessions, if offered, may be run from either Dubbo, Port Macquarie, Sydney or Wagga Wagga.
 To register your interest in a five-week face-to-face session, send us an email with your contact information.